10 Best Things to do in Osaka, Japan

 In the afternoon, we visited Hiroshima Peace Memorial Park, which is the site of the nuclear attack.
 It was honestly haunting, especially seeing the A-bomb dome, which is the only structure in the area that survived the blast.
 Our guide also took us to the Peace Museum, where we saw victims’ personal artifacts.

 Visiting the site of such a tragic event was obviously emotional, but we felt it was so worth it to experience this city first-hand.
-It cost $364 USD including bullet train tickets, but if you already have a Japan Rail Pass, you can choose to start the tour in Hiroshima for much cheaper.
+The cost includes bullet train tickets, but if you already have a Japan Rail Pass, you can choose to start the tour in Hiroshima for much cheaper.

 3. Take a private sightseeing tour of Osaka